markhudsonn/csc2034-wordle-project/report/log.md

 Added @error handlers in flask to return assert errors to the frontend

+Displayed error message on frontend.

+HOW MANY GUESSES? and check guess seems to have wrong asserts for length

+Changed asserts line by line so each has more meaningful error message

 EXTRA IDEAS:

 Could reduce code duplication by making process_guess for hard guess and normal guess